KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 Local supporters gave vent to their enthusiasm vocally, a great crowd congregating near the goal urging the team to further efforts.

 Play was sparking with quick dashes and flashes of fast and clever play.
-The standard displayed during the closing of the term was to keeping with a grand final.
+The standard displayed during the closing of the term was to be keeping with a grand final.
 Up and down the ball travelled, with free kicks conspicuous by their absence.
-Consequently there was never a dull moment.
+Consequently, there was never a dull moment.

 Final Scores:-